puppetlabs/design-system/CONTRIBUTING.md

-# Contributing to Insights UI Components
+# Contributing to Puppet React Components

 Thanks for your interest in contributing!
 This document outlines how to submit a bug or request an enhancement, set up your development environment, open a pull